Winnipeg Jets

 The Winnipeg Jets are a professional ice hockey team based in Winnipeg.
-The team competes in the National Hockey League (NHL) as a member of the Central Division in the Western Conference, and is owned by True North Sports & Entertainment, playing its home games at Canada Life Centre.
+The Jets compete in the National Hockey League (NHL) as a member of the Central Division in the Western Conference.
+The team is owned by True North Sports & Entertainment, playing its home games at Canada Life Centre.

-The Jets were established as the Atlanta Thrashers on June 25, 1997, and began play in the 1999–2000 NHL season.
-True North Sports & Entertainment then bought the team in May 2011, and relocated the franchise to Winnipeg prior to the 2011–12 season, making them the first NHL franchise to relocate since the Hartford Whalers became the Carolina Hurricanes in 1997.
-The team was renamed the Jets after Winnipeg's original WHA/NHL team, which relocated after the 1995–96 season due to financial issues to become the Phoenix (later Arizona) Coyotes.
+The franchise was established as the Atlanta Thrashers on June 25, 1997, and began play in the 1999–2000 NHL season.
+True North Sports & Entertainment then bought the team in May 2011, and relocated the Thrashers to Winnipeg prior to the 2011–12 season, making them the first NHL franchise to relocate since the Hartford Whalers became the Carolina Hurricanes in 1997.
+The team was renamed the Jets after Winnipeg's original WHA/NHL team, which relocated after the 1995–96 season due to financial issues to become the now-inactive Phoenix (later Arizona) Coyotes.

 History

 Original Winnipeg Jets (1972–1996)

 On December 27, 1971, Winnipeg was granted one of the founding franchises in the World Hockey Association (WHA).
 By 1979, many of the WHA's teams had folded, but the Jets were absorbed into the NHL along with the Quebec Nordiques, Edmonton Oilers and Hartford Whalers as part of the WHA–NHL merger.
-Team owner Barry Shenkarow sold the team to American businessmen Steven Gluckstern and Richard Burke.
+In 1996, team owner Barry Shenkarow sold the team to American businessmen Steven Gluckstern and Richard Burke.
 Burke and Gluckstern originally planned to move the team to Minnesota (which had lost the North Stars to Dallas in 1993), but eventually reached an agreement with Phoenix businessman Jerry Colangelo that would see the team move to Arizona and become the Phoenix Coyotes.
 The original Winnipeg Jets played their last game on April 28, 1996.